MedAdvisor App - Pharmacy Guide to Active Script List (ASL)

 Supply the ASL code to the patient (typically 6-7 characters).

 We recommend asking the patient to input the code into their MedAdvisor App while still in the pharmacy.
+Advise your patient that the ASL code should be kept secure (treat it like a credit card PIN)

 Once connected, the MedAdvisor App will automatically update with the patients prescription data.